-Criminal Justice Task Force
+Criminal Justice in Nashville

 Our community is suffering from an unjust system of policing, prosecution, and incarceration that disproportionately harms African-Americans.
 The often irreversible damage done to individuals, families, neighborhoods, and the entire community ranges from the physical to emotional to economic.
 Trust in the criminal legal system will remain low until it is reformed.

 We recognize that only powerful organizing and leadership will bring about the systemic change necessary to eliminate the injustices of our current system.
 The Criminal Justice Task Force advocates for:

 About the Criminal Justice Task Force